-- 1. Limiting the number of different shares taken into the portfolio. - 2.
-If a share is bought, at least a certain minimum amount MINVAL = 10% of the budget is spent on the share.
+2. If a share is bought, at least a certain minimum amount MINVAL = 10% of the budget is spent on the share.

-We are going to deal with these two constraints in two separate models.
+We will deal with these two constraints in two separate models.

 6.2 MIP model 1: limiting the number of different shares